 Self-exploration is an important part of the first year of college.
 It is during this crucial year that students begin to fine-tune and focus their goals.
 To help facilitate this process, the Career Services office coordinates events and programs that help students assess interests, values, strengths and direction.
 This programming is integrated into the academic experience and is major specific.

 As students select and declare a major, discipline and industry specific professional development becomes a crucial part of the college experience.
 At this point it is imperative that students begin developing their personal, professional brand and begin building their personal network.
 The Career Service office provides training and tools for students and faculty to use as the students begins transitioning from student to young professional.
 An initial resume is prepared during this time, and basic interviewing and networking skills are developed.

-As students begin the second half of their college career Experiential Learning becomes imperative.
-Internships, co-ops, clinical training and student teaching become a cornerstone of their education.
-In addition, students interested in pursuing a graduate degree should begin researching programs, preparing for graduate entrance exams and visiting schools.
-The Career Services office provides support to students as they pursue these opportunities, insuring that student resumes are professionally prepared and that students are skilled in interviewing.
-The office also actively engages in outreach to potential employers.
+At this phase of their college career Experiential Learning becomes imperative.
+Internships, co-ops, clinical training and student teaching become a cornerstone of a student's education.
+Students interested in pursuing a graduate degree should begin researching programs, preparing for graduate entrance exams and visiting schools.
+Career Services can provide support to students as they pursue these opportunities, ensuring that student resumes are professionally prepared and that students are skilled in interviewing.

 As a student’s college career nears completion, the transition into the professional world begins.
-During the final year of student students should be actively engaged in applying for positions that fit their interests and skills or applying for relevant graduate programs.
-The Career Services office works closely seniors during this time on tactical and strategic issues.
-Aggressive employer outreach is also a mainstay of the Career Office as seniors transition to the workforce.
+Students should be actively engaged in applying for positions that fit their interests and skills or applying to relevant graduate programs.
+Career Services works closely with seniors on tactical and strategic issues.